 Thanks to the depth of their processing, Highly Sensitive People also see the beauty that many others miss.
 They can admire art in every form, nature, and the beauty of human nature, and thanks to this they have the opportunity to experience many more beautiful moments than others.

-In addition, due to the fact that Highly Sensitive Personality is a relatively young concept and not yet sufficiently widespread, high sensitivity is often misdiagnosed in children as a selected spectrum of autism, e.g. Asperger's syndrome.
-Therefore, it is worth making efforts not to condemn the child to the undeserved "stigma" of a disorder that does not really concern the child as a result of a lack of knowledge or a superficial diagnosis.
+In addition, because Highly Sensitive Personality is a relatively young concept and not yet sufficiently widespread, high sensitivity is often misdiagnosed in children as a selected spectrum of autism, e.g. Asperger's syndrome.
+Therefore, it is worth making efforts not to condemn the child to the undeserved "stigma" of a disorder that does not concern the child as a result of a lack of knowledge or a superficial diagnosis.

 Moreover, it is often the Highly Sensitive Persons themselves who believe that something needs to be fixed in them.
-Constituting a maximum of 20% of the total population, they compare themselves with most of the people around them and on this basis come to the conclusion that they "do not fit in", and therefore something is wrong with them.
+Constituting a maximum of 20% of the total population, they compare themselves with most of the people around them and on this basis conclude that they "do not fit in", and therefore something is wrong with them.

 In fact, they carry deep gifts within them.
 And if they understand it, accept it, and learn to use these gifts and take care of themselves wisely - their lives change dramatically.